COVID vaccine Illinois: Chicago hospitals awaiting 1st doses of COVID vaccine, expected Tuesday

 RAW VIDEO: 1st COVID-19 vaccines arrive in Illinois

-Monday afternoon, Governor JB Pritzker tweeted that the first vaccines have arrived in Illinois.
-Officials said Loretto Hospital on Chicago's West Side will be the first in the state to begin inoculating staff.
+Governor JB Pritzker tweeted that the first vaccines arrived in Illinois Monday afternoon.
+The first healthcare workers in the city of Chicago will get vaccinated at Loretto Hospital on the city's West Side.

 I'm proud to report that Illinois’ first vaccine doses have arrived safely and are now being processed to go to our hospitals.
 I was elated to witness our first shipment arrive at the Illinois Strategic National Stockpile and have great appreciation to those who made it possible. pic.twitter.com/QgsODzlYhN— Governor JB Pritzker (@GovPritzker) December 14, 2020